Choosing the best brand name can have a major impact on your small business.

-Make sure you’re legally allowed to use the business name you’ve come up with.
-For store owners in the U.S., start by checking The United States Patent and Trademark Office.
-They have a free database that’s a pain in the butt to search, but it’s well worth the effort.
+Make sure you’re legally allowed to use the ecommerce business name you’ve come up with.
+For store owners in the US, start by checking the United States Patent and Trademark Office.
+It has a free database that’s a pain in the butt to search, but it’s well worth the effort.

-Also note, the U.S. doesn’t have a centralized national register, so trademarks can be made in another country, or even another state.
+Also note, the US doesn’t have a centralized national register, so trademarks can be made in another country or just in a single state.
 In Canada, you can search through the Canadian Intellectual Property Office website, which is also pretty confusing.
-The only safe way to be 100% sure is by consulting a lawyer.

 Once you’ve determined your name is available, go to Google or Bing and see if the names on your list show up.
 Could you potentially make it to the top of the first page?
 If you choose a generic name, you’ll have a tough time ranking very well.

-It’s also important to check Twitter, Facebook and other social media sites you’ll want to use for availability.
+It’s also important to check Twitter, Facebook, and other social media sites you’ll want to use for name availability.

 6. Find new inspiration

-If you’re short on business name ideas, you might want to give yourself themes to think about.
-Maybe you look for a business name that has nostalgia or speaks to a trend.
+If you’re short on shop name ideas, you might want to give yourself themes to think about.
+Maybe you look for a shop name that has nostalgia or speaks to a trend.
 Other languages can provide plenty of ideas, too.

 Inspiration can strike anywhere.
 Listen to conversations around you, survey your surroundings, and even consider your usual expressions and mannerisms.

-A name like Death Wish Coffee can only mean one thing: This is some of the strongest coffee you can buy.
-The name sets the tone for the brand experience, as does the copy on their website and other marketing channels.
-It positions the product as some of the strongest stuff on the market, and customers will have to try it to find out if it lives up to its promise.
+A name like Death Wish Coffee can mean only one thing: this is some of the strongest coffee you can buy.
+The name sets the tone for the brand experience, as does the copy on its website and other marketing channels, encouraging customers to try it and find out if it lives up to its promise.

-Super Ink Clothing sells printed clothing and accessories to a very specific demographic.
-“Our paradise lifestyle was made for creative individuals who constantly live in a state of wanderlust!” their About page states.
-To create their compound name, the brand combined the word “super,” which is associated with positivity and quality, and “ink,” which brings in the idea of the ink printed on the clothing.
+To create its compound name, the brand combined the word “super,” which is associated with positivity and quality, and “ink,” which brings in the idea of the ink printed on the clothing.
 If you’re stuck between two ideas or words for your store name, you might not have to choose one over the other.

-The Sock Market has taken a more literal approach to their brand name.
+Sock Market has taken a more literal approach to its brand name.
 The online store sells socks for people of all ages, from babies to adults.
-Built on the philosophy of bringing high fashion to the sock industry, the name for the online store indicates that it is “the” place to go to for all your sock needs.
+Built on the philosophy of bringing high fashion to the sock industry, the name for the online store indicates that it is “the” place to go for all your sock needs.

 There are two meanings for the word “Cotopaxi.”
 One is a sacred and active volcano in the Andes Mountains in Ecuador.
 The other is an online store that sells outdoor gear.
-Rather than inventing a word or coming up with a name from scratch, Cotopaxi borrowed the name from a famous landmark that’s relevant and interesting to their customer base.
-They even share the story behind the name on their site.
+Rather than inventing a word or coming up with a name from scratch, Cotopaxi borrowed the name from a famous landmark that’s relevant and interesting to its customer base.
+It even shares the story behind the name on its site.

-Coffee Joulies are fake coffee beans that are thermodynamic, so when you place them into your cup of coffee, they’ll help get it to the perfect temperature.
+Coffee Joulies are stainless steel thermodynamic coffee beans that help regulate your cup of coffee to the perfect temperature.
 So where did the word “joulies” come from?
 “Joule is the SI unit of energy; Joule … Joulie … Joulies!” the founders explained in a 2011 article.
-They found a word that embodied the science they put into the product, and tweaked it to make it their own and more memorable for customers.
+They found a word that embodied the science they put into the product and tweaked it to make it their own—and make it more memorable to customers.

 6. Fuego Box

-Fuego is the Spanish word for “fire,” which is quite fitting for an online store that sells hot sauce subscription boxes.
-The subscription box industry has grown exponentially.
-Worldwide subscription ecommerce sales increased 4,461% from 2011 to 2016.
-Many of the most popular brands in this category have box in their name: BarkBox, Birchbox and NatureBox, to name a few.
-Fuego Box plays on the familiarity of the word box, and a foreign language to hit on the product.
+Many of the most popular brands in this category have “box” in their name: BarkBox, Birchbox, and NatureBox, to name a few.
+Fuego Box plays on the familiarity of the word “box” and a commonly used Spanish-language word for fire, “fuego.”

-Conquest Maps sells beautiful and unique maps, their core product being the pin board map which is popular among people who love to travel.
-Keeping the name of the product, maps, in the store name, they added a descriptor in front to convey the brand identity and the journey that the products represent.
+Conquest Maps sells beautiful and unique maps, its core product being a pin board map popular among people who love to travel.
+Keeping the name of the product (maps) in the store name, it added a descriptor in front to convey brand identity and the journey the product represents.
 A conquest is a trip, and customers are reliving their trips through Conquest Maps products.

 8. Star Cadet

-Star Cadet is the result of a series of media, retail and ecommerce business ventures, dating back to 2010.
-Star Cadet’s brand story is quite long and eventful, with several failed and successful businesses along the way.
-Formerly called Olan Rogers Supply, a name derived of the founders name, the online brand changed its name to Star Cadet, which also works for the business’s production aspirations for the future.
-Here’s what founder Olaf Rogers has to say about it:
+Star Cadet is the result of a series of media, retail, and ecommerce business ventures dating back to 2010.
+Star Cadet’s brand story is quite long and eventful, with a history of several failed and successful businesses along the way.
+Formerly called Olan Rogers Supply, derived from the founders’ names, the online brand changed its name to Star Cadet, which also works for its future production aspirations.

 Storq sells products for pregnant women and new moms.
 Pronounced like “stork,” it’s a unique take on spelling the word.
 Storks are associated with childbirth, which makes for a fitting and memorable brand name.
 Plus, the letter Q lends itself to fun branding and design treatments.